Classification of E_0--Semigroups by Product Systems: Appendix B: --Semigroups and representations for strongly continuous product systems

 \section{Appendix B: $E_0$--Semigroups and representations for strongly continuous product systems}

-\stepcounter{section} The principal scope of this appendix is to prove Theorem \ref{vNexithm}: Every strongly full strongly continuous product system is the product system associated with a norm strongly continuous \nbd{E_0}semigroup on some $\sB^a(E)$.
+\stepcounter{section} The principal scope of this appendix is to prove Theorem \ref{vNexithm}: Every strongly full strongly continuous product system is the product system associated with a strongly continuous normal \nbd{E_0}semigroup on some $\sB^a(E)$.
 However, since the existence of a nondegenerate faithful representation of a faithful product system is a closely related problem (dual to Theorem \ref{vNexithm} in the sense of commutant of von Neumann correspondences in Skeide \cite{Ske03c}), we include this result here.
-As corollaries we reprove a result by Arveson and Kishimoto \cite{ArKi92}, and we show that \it{faithful} strongly continuous product systems have a strongly continuous commutant system.
+As corollaries we reprove a result by Arveson and Kishimoto \cite{ArKi92}, we show that that CP-semigroups admit so-called \it{elementary dilations}, and we show that \it{faithful} strongly continuous product systems have a strongly continuous \it{commutant system}.

-According to our convention in these notes, $\cB$ is a \nbd{W^*}algebra acting in standard representation on the Hilbert space $G$.
-(As repeated several times, nothing really depends on that hypothesis.
-We just want to fix a faithful normal representation up to \it{spatial} isomorphism, and the standard representation is a canonical choice.)
+According to our convention in these notes, $\cB$ is a \nbd{W^*}algebra acting a Hilbert space $G$.
 For the balance of this appendix, $E^\odot$ is a product system of \nbd{W^*}correspondences over $\cB$ that is strongly continuous with respect to a family of isometric embeddings $i_t\colon E_t\rightarrow\wh{E}$ in the sense of Definition \ref{scPSdefi}.
 We also use the other notations introduced there.